Mukesh297/Mukesh297/README.md

 ## Hi there This is Mukesh 👋

-I'm  a Chemical Engineer,marked by enthusiasm for data science and machine learning.
+I'm  Data Analyst ,marked by enthusiasm for data science and machine learning.
 Here are a few things about me:

 - 🔭 I’m Intressted in Data analyst and Data science profile.
 - 🌱 I’m currently learning advanced ML and deep learning techniques.